-Please email us if you need specific information right away by clicking the contact
+Please email us if you need specific information right away by clicking the contact us button.

 Personal Statements -------